HaveIBeenPwned/PwnedPasswordsDownloader/README.md

 # Installation

 ## Prerequisites
-You'll need to install [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to be able to install the tool.
+You'll need to install the latest LTS (Long Term Support) version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be able to install the tool.

 ## How to install
 1. Open a command line window